qmetry/qaf/pages/latest/scenario_metadatata_filter_include_exclude_prop.md

 **For example,**

-There are two scenarios with different meta-data.
+Below are two scenarios with different [meta-data](scenario-meta-data.html) using bdd format.

 ```